gigiigig/blog/tlp-step-by-step/introduction.md

 The advantage is that you can do *dynamic-like* things at compile time!
-This is where you need type level computations, if you can compute types, you get an incredible flexibility without losing the correctness that you get with a static language.
+This is where you need type level computations, if you can compute types, you get an incredible flexibility without losing the correctness that you get with a static language and actually you get even more.

 Let me stop the ranting now and show an example to understand what I mean with that, just try to focus on the advantages more than